naturkach/AWS-SA/README.md

  <br><br>
  Amazon S3 Transfer Acceleration can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.
+<br><br>
+How can Amazon S3 invoke actions based on file activity within a bucket?
+- Amazon S3 Event Notifications

 </details>

 <details>
 <summary>AWS Glue</summary>